Bachelor of Languages

 The Translating and Interpreting stream requires students to translate between languages; accordingly, you need to demonstrate advanced language skills in two languages, one of which will be English.

-If you choose the Translating and Interpreting major/minor, you may be required to demonstrate your proficiency in your selected language other than English (LOTE) through attainment of the following results.
+You may be required to demonstrate your proficiency in your selected language other than English (LOTE) through attainment of the following results.

 • If your selected pair of language is Vietnamese – English and you did not complete three years of high school in Vietnam, you may be required to take RMIT LOTE test (English - Vietnamese bilingual test) and achieve a result equivalent to International Vietnamese language proficiency test Advanced level (C1, C2)